Music Gear News

 Keyboard controllers are perfect for controlling instrument software and hardware.
 You should consider the number of keys and octaves (standard keyboards run from 25 up to 88 keys), as well as the key size and keyboard action (hammer action feels like an acoustic piano, other options feel like a synth or keyboard).
 As mentioned, some keyboard controllers have additional pads and faders for tapping beats and controlling other parameters.

-If you do want a multi-function MIDI controller based around a keyboard, the Akai MPK Mini MK2 is a staple piece of kit for producers and hobbyists alike.
+If you do want a multi-function MIDI controller based around a keyboard, the Akai Professional MPK Mini MK3 Laptop Production Keyboard is a staple piece of kit for producers and hobbyists alike.
 This fantastically compact MIDI keyboard controller packs in 25 keys, 8 pads, 8 control knobs and, in place of a bulky pitch wheel, a mini thumbstick for pitch and modulation control.
-The MPK Mini MK2 gives you lots of control options, offering serious bang for your buck at under £100.
+The MPK Mini MK3 gives you lots of control options, offering serious bang for your buck at under £100.